Toward Efficient Agents: Memory, Tool learning, and Planning: Benchmarks

 \section{Benchmarks}

-Although this survey focuses on efficiency, we adopt an effectiveness-first view: a method that is cheap but fails to solve tasks or substantially harms solution quality is not meaningfully efficient.
-Accordingly, we characterize efficiency in two complementary ways: comparing effectiveness under a fixed cost budget, or comparing cost at a comparable level of effectiveness.
+Although this survey focuses on efficiency, we adopt an effectiveness-first view that a method that is cheap but fails to solve tasks or substantially harms solution quality is not meaningfully efficient.
+Accordingly, efficiency should not be evaluated in isolation.
+A practical evaluation protocol first establishes whether an agent or component remains effective, and then compares cost under a comparable effectiveness level, or compares effectiveness under a fixed cost budget.
 This trade-off can also be viewed through the Pareto frontier between effectiveness and cost.
-We provide a high-level overview of benchmarks for memory, tool learning, and planning.